EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Training Omni-modal LLMs

 \subsection{Omni-modal Text-Centric Alignment}

-\paragraph{Settings.} To answer the questions above, we experimentally compare the following omni-modal training paradigms: 1) \texttt{VL$\rightarrow$Speech} conducts image-text alignment first followed by speech-unit-text alignment using the full speech data and 10\% of image-text alignment data to avoid catastrophic forgetting, similar to InternOmni~\citep{chen2024internvlscalingvisionfoundation} and VITA~\citep{fu2024vitaopensourceinteractiveomni}.
-2) \texttt{Speech$\rightarrow$VL} instead performs speech-unit-text alignment first and then aligns images with texts using 10\% of the speech unit-text data and the full image-text data.
+\paragraph{Settings.} We consider the following omni-modal training paradigms: 1) \texttt{VL$\rightarrow$Speech} conducts the image-text alignment first followed by speech-unit-text alignment using the full speech data with 10\% of the image-text alignment data to prevent catastrophic forgetting, similarly with \citep{chen2024internvlscalingvisionfoundation,fu2024vitaopensourceinteractiveomni}.
+2) \texttt{Speech$\rightarrow$VL} instead performs speech-unit-text alignment first and then aligns images with texts using 10\% of the speech unit-text data and full image-text data.
 3) \texttt{Joint} aligns both modalities simultaneously.
-Note that unless otherwise specified, we use the S2U tokenizer introduced in Sec.\ref{sec:speech_tokenizer} to extract speech units for all speech data, which effectively disentangles semantic and acoustic features. \texttt{Joint-entangled} derives speech units using HuBERT~\citep{10.1109/TASLP.2021.3122291}, which does not achieve semantic-acoustic disentanglement effectively with only Kmeans clustering.
-4) \texttt{VL} and \texttt{Speech} only align the vision and speech modalities with texts, respectively, serving as baselines (see Appendix~\ref{app:text-centric alignment} for more details).
+Note that unless otherwise specified, we utilize the S2U tokenizer introduced in Sec.~\ref{sec:speech_tokenizer} to extract speech units for all speech data, which effectively disentangles the semantic and acoustic features.
+4) \texttt{Joint-entangled} derives the speech units using HuBERT~\citep{10.1109/TASLP.2021.3122291}, which does not achieve semantic-acoustic disentanglement effectively with only K-means clustering.
+5) \texttt{VL} and \texttt{Speech} only align vision and speech modalities with texts, respectively, serving as bi-modal baselines (see Appendix~\ref{app:text-centric alignment} for more details).

-\paragraph{Evaluation.} For speech capabilities, we directly evaluate the aligned model's performance on the ASR task of LibriSpeech~\citep{Librispeech}, while for vision-language, we fine-tune the model using a small amount of high-quality visual instruction data (\ie, the 665K SFT data from ShareGPT4V \citep{chen2023sharegpt4v}) and evaluate the fine-tuned model on common vision-language benchmarks.
+\paragraph{Evaluation.} For speech abilities, we evaluate the aligned model's performance on the ASR task of LibriSpeech~\citep{Librispeech}, while for the vision-language, we fine-tune the model with a small amount of high-quality visual instruction data (\ie, 665K SFT data from the ShareGPT4V \citep{chen2023sharegpt4v}) and evaluate the fine-tuned model on common vision-language benchmarks.
 Check Appendix~\ref{sec_exp_vl_bench} for evaluation details.
 Fig.~\ref{fig:speech_abla} shows the comparison among different paradigms on vision-language (left and middle) and ASR (right, where we report the $1-\text{WER}$ value for better readability) benchmarks, from which we can derive the following observations: